nqtung/osdu-uom/README.md

 # OSDU/Energistics Unit of Measure Standard (UoM)

-The OSDU UoM standard is a great idea, but its definition is hard to utilize in case an actual implementation of this standard is needed.

-The GeoSoft approach contains the minimal part of the standard that is required to give UoM support to any software system.
+The Energistics/OSDU Unit of Measurements (UoM) is a great standard, covering nearly 200 different quantities (length, pressure, temperature, resistivity, etc.) and over 2000 units (m, ft, bar, Pa, etc.), complete with conversion factors.
+This is a foundational standard for any scientific software.

+However, the standard has some deficiencies:

+* It is not publicly available and is limited to OSDU members only.
+* The definitions are convoluted, making it awkward for practical use.
+* It lacks a simple reference implementation or proof of concept (PoC).
+* Display units are not supported.

+The present repository addresses all these issues.
+It includes a single, streamlined JSON file capturing the essentials of the standard that can be utilized with simplicity on any programming platform in just a few lines of code.

+Reference implementations are available for [Java]() and [C#/.Net]().

+Best of all, it includes proper display units, allowing you to use symbols like °C, µΩ, or m³ instead of the common but less readable degC, uohm, or m3 etc.

 ## Repository content

 The present repository contains the following:

-* `json/quantities.json`  A list of all quantities (250+) such as _pressure_ and _length_ etc.
-* `json/quantities.json`  A list of all units (1200+) such as _m_ and _bar_ etc.
+* `json/uom.json`   A list of all units and quantities of the Energistics/OSDU UoM standard
-* `xml/UnitDict_2.2.xml`  Version 2.2 (2014) of the Energistics UoM standard (2014) kept for reference